sarah11918/sastro-v21/src/pages/posts/rss-in-astro.md

 ## Exporting `getStaticPaths()`

-My .astro page component now needs to export `getStaticPaths()`, taking Astro's own `rss()` function as an argument and returning a paginated list of with information about all my posts.
+My .astro page component now needs to export `getStaticPaths()`, taking Astro's own `rss()` function as an argument and returning a paginated list with information about all my posts.

 The `rss()` function is, in turn, passed an `items` array with information for and about my feed as well as the name and route for the XML document `getStaticPaths()` will create.